Adam-Kosicki/mrms-precipitation-analysis/netcdf_grib2_report.md

 ### 1. Executive Summary

-This report details a comparative analysis of two different data sources for MRMS (Multi-Radar Multi-Sensor) precipitation data: NetCDF files from the Iowa Environmental Mesonet (IEM)—the source used by CTR's existing **MRMS-CRIS Records Mapping System**—and GRIB2 files directly from the NOAA S3 data repository.
+This report details a preliminary comparative analysis of two different data sources for MRMS (Multi-Radar Multi-Sensor) precipitation data: NetCDF files from the Iowa Environmental Mesonet (IEM)—the source currently used by CTR's **MRMS-CRIS Records Mapping System**—and GRIB2 files directly from the NOAA S3 data repository.

-The analysis proves that while the sources are correlated, they are not interchangeable.
-The IEM NetCDF pipeline introduces a **lossy quantization step** that degrades data precision and erases trace precipitation events, a critical flaw for crash analysis.
+The objective of this proof-of-concept, conducted via the `comparison.py` and `data_analyis.py` scripts, is to determine if significant, measurable differences exist between the two data sources using a statistically relevant sample size.
+This provides a recommendation on whether a full-scale analysis is warranted before proposing a data source modification to the existing system.

+The analysis concludes that both data sources are highly reliable and strongly correlated.
+However, a key difference in data processing was identified:

-*   The direct **GRIB2** data from NOAA provides precipitation rates with **full floating-point precision**, capturing the complete weather picture.
+*   The direct **GRIB2** data provides precipitation rates with **full floating-point precision**.
-*   The IEM **NetCDF** service generates data from 8-bit PNG images, limiting values to 256 discrete bins and creating an artificial data floor of 0.02 mm.

-**Definitive Findings:**
-1.  **The GRIB2 data source is scientifically superior.** It provides full-precision data directly from the authoritative source (NOAA).
-2.  **The NetCDF data source is fundamentally flawed for this use case.** The quantization process masks real, trace amounts of precipitation, with our analysis showing GRIB2 detecting rainfall in 4.5% of cases where NetCDF reported zero.
-3.  **The GRIB2 processing methodology aligns with NOAA's own documented best practices**, which recommend bilinear interpolation for continuous fields like precipitation over the less accurate nearest-neighbor method.
+*   The IEM **NetCDF** service, used by the current enterprise system, provides pre-calculated 2-minute accumulations that are **quantized** (rounded into a smaller set of discrete values), which can mask trace amounts of precipitation.

 **Preliminary Findings:**
 1. For **non-zero rainfall events**, the values from both sources are very similar.
 The GRIB2 data tends to report slightly higher values, reflecting its greater precision.
 2. For **zero rainfall events**, the sources show a high level of agreement, but a small percentage of cases (4.5%) exist where GRIB2 detects trace precipitation that is absent in the NetCDF data.
 3. This analysis confirms that using direct GRIB2 data is a more precise and sensitive method for precipitation detection.

-**Recommendation:**
-Based on this evidence, we strongly recommend the **MRMS-CRIS Records Mapping System** be updated to use the direct NOAA GRIB2 data stream.
-The GRIB2 workflow is the only one that provides the precision, accuracy, and scientific defensibility required for analyzing the impact of weather on crash incidents.
-A full-scale re-analysis is not required; the evidence of data degradation in the NetCDF pipeline is sufficient to warrant the transition.
+**Recommendation for Next Steps:**
+Based on this preliminary analysis, we recommend presenting these findings to the **TxDOT team** to decide if a full-scale analysis on the entire dataset is necessary before proposing a data source modification for the enterprise-wide **MRMS-CRIS Records Mapping System**.
+The evidence suggests that for applications requiring maximum precision, the GRIB2 workflow is superior.

 ---